SoftwareAG/adabas-natural-education-package/README.md

             * without the usage of the nested loop

    - For Adabas : Retrieval of data from the database and print it on the screen
+       * Description : This program shows an example of retrieval of data from the database
        * You would need to first, compile the data definition module CRUISE.NSD which contains the data fields
        * The main program HISTOPGM.NSP would compute the total number of records in the Adabas file CRUISE for a specific START-HARBOR
        * Usage of REPEAT statement to initiate a processing loop, the exit condition for the loop would be a blank value for the START-HARBOR